dora-team/fourkeys/METRICS.md

 ## Deployment Frequency ##

-**Definition**: How frequently an organization successfully releases to production.
+**Definition**: How frequently a team successfully releases to production.

 ### Daily Deployment Volumes ###
 ![Image of chart from the Four Keys dashboard, showing the daily deployment volume.](images/daily_deployments.png)